-The result is general and applies to all possible manifests.
-Furthermore, let us emphasize that the manifest is a representation of experimental data.
-This is a consequence of the requirement that experiments be formally reproducible, and of the restriction that only atomic facts are formally reproducible (see theorem 2).
-Thus, the sum-total of all experimental data must in the form of a manifest, lest it is not formally reproducible and is thus disqualified as science.
+The resulting model is general and applies to all possible manifests, and consequently to all possible experimental states.
 The implication, as hard to swallow of a pill this will be for many, is that the result predicts that (and explains why) scientists (in the wild) eventually converged towards a scientific model of reality in which they concluded themselves to be the inhabitants of a universe of the kind described by the laws of physics here-in derived.
-As controversial as such a statement may sound, please take a step back and note that we are simply claiming a proof that scientists doing science will eventually discover physics (and empirically speaking, this is what they have done!).
-The production of such model as always been a guaranteed result obtained at the end of scientific process and holds for all possible manifests.
-The laws of physics are not special rather they are general; they are merely an artefact of the structure of knowledge and how informative models of knowledge are produced via entropy maximization - although without the tools developed in this paper the generality of the connection was too obscure to notice.
+As controversial as such a statement may sound, please nonetheless take a step back and note that we are simply claiming a proof that scientists doing science will eventually discover physics - nothing unexpected here (and empirically speaking, this is what they have done!).
+The unexpected part is that the recovery of such model of the universe is a guaranteed result obtained at the end of scientific process and holds for all possible manifests and experimental states.
+Consequently, the laws of physics are not special rather they are exceedingly general; they are merely an artefact of the structure of knowledge and how informative models of knowledge are produced via entropy maximization.
+The laws of physics are simply spawned by the axiomatic information of atomic facts (Axiom 2, and main result).